richard-sim/immunity/README.md

 * Stand on the shoulders of the best open source projects
 * Scalable from solo indies to AAA teams
 * Modern architecture
+* Modern features
 * Cross-platform
 * Extensible
+* Performance by design, by default
+* Fast iteration the entire team
+* High developer quality-of-life
+* Integrated with professional tools
-* Designed by industry veterans, for the industry
+* Created by industry veterans, for the industry
+* Develop in parallel with commercial games

 ## What the Immunity Engine is not

 * Not designed to be your first engine
+* Not designed to have everything and the kitchen sink
 * Not targetting low-end platforms
 * Commercial.
 It's up to you to pay it forward.
+* Some optional professional features are necessarily behind commercial paywalls.
+Console development.
+Hot reloading and code patching.
+Advanced performance profiling.

 ## Getting started